nvietto/Teaching/README.md

 # Teaching

 This repo contains course material for the classes I have taught.
-Additionally, it also provides access to my R tutorials.
+It also provides access to my R tutorials.

 To recreate a syllabus document as a PDF you need to have TinyTex installed and loaded.